-- vote at local elections if they are registered; - vote at any Council Tax Referendum ; - contact their local Elected Member about any matters of concern to them; - obtain a copy of the Constitution; - attend (and record or film) meetings of the Full Council and its Committees except where, for example, personal or confidential matters are being discussed; - petition to request a referendum on a constitutional change as to how the Authority should be run (5% of the number of local government electors within the Borough are required to support a petition and there can only be one referendum in any period of 10 years); - participate in the Full Council's question time and contribute to inquiries in accordance with the relevant procedure rules; - find out, from the Authority's Forward Plan, what key decisions are to be discussed by the Policy Committees or by Full Council, and when;
+- vote at local elections if they are registered; - vote at any Council Tax Referendum ; - contact their local Elected Member about any matters of concern to them; - obtain a copy of the Constitution; - attend (and record or film) meetings of the Full Council and its Committees except where, for example, personal or confidential matters are being discussed; - petition to request a referendum on a constitutional change as to how the Authority should be run (5% of the number of local government electors within the Borough are required to support a petition and there can only be one referendum in any period of 10 years); - participate in the Full Council's question time and contribute to inquiries in accordance with the relevant procedure rules; - see reports and background papers, and any record of decisions made by Full Council and its Committees or Officers in accordance with the relevant procedure rules;

-- see reports and background papers, and any record of decisions made by Full Council and its Committees or Officers in accordance with the relevant procedure rules; - complain to the Authority about the way in which services are being delivered; - complain to the Ombudsman if they think the Authority has not followed its procedures properly.
+- complain to the Authority about the way in which services are being delivered; - complain to the Ombudsman if they think the Authority has not followed its procedures properly.
 However, they should normally do this after using the Authority's own complaints process; - complain to the Monitoring Officer if they have evidence which they think shows that an Elected Member has not followed the Authority's Code of Conduct; and - inspect the Authority's accounts and make their views known to the external auditor.